 Evergreen is a stylish little restuarant, with a bright, garden-themed interior, and an extensive Japanese menu.
 Majestic arrangements of sushi come on light woodern boards, and there' a range of fresh hot fish dishes too.
 Two-person platters are around the 200 kn mark, meaning you can taste all the best things on the menu at a steal.

-Ginger Sushi as one of the most reliable central bets for good-quality Japanese fare.
+The Zagreb sushi scene has experienced a flurry of openings and closures in recent years leaving Ginger Sushi as one of the most reliable central bets for good-quality Japanese fare.
 There are stools inside if you want to eat in but this is primarily a take-away place.
 The long menu covers most levels of the sushi stratosphere although with bento sets starting at 30kn you might just want to take a look at what’s already boxed up and ready to go.
 Asahi and Kirin beer in the fridge.

 Consisting of a single large table indoors and a couple of benches outdoors, Umami is a quality Asian-themed fast food outlet where you can just about eat sitting down if you ask your neighbour to budge up a bit.
 The regular menu usually features a curry dish, a wok dish, a Japanese dish, a Thai dish, a salad dish and a soup dish – and with hardly anything breaking the 40Kn barrier, it’s an inexpensive and satisfying way of acquiring your daily fix of spicy global food.
 It’s certainly a godsend in the busy Tkalčićeva area, where a speedy post-sightseeing, pre-drinking feed is very often just what the visitor needs.